 Michelle Young is the Director of Sports Analytics and Sports Business Initiative for the Wharton Sports Business Initiative.
 She joined the organization in September of 2015 after accumulating more than a decade of experience in various facets of the sports industry.

 Michelle began her career in sports business in 2002 for the Philadelphia Eagles, promoting premium suite and club seat licenses at the newly-constructed Lincoln Financial Field.

 She then joined the athletic apparel manufacturer, AND 1, where her management of various aspects of the company’s famed Mix Tape Tour helped expand the Tour’s value as a global sales tool for the brand across Europe and the Asia-Pacific region.

 After her time at AND 1, Michelle immersed herself in the collegiate side of sports, occupying positions of increasing responsibility over a seven year span at Temple University.
 She first joined the Temple Athletics Department, where she engaged in a broad range of fundraising activities for the men’s basketball and football programs and served as stewardship manager for the Owl Club.

 While with the Athletics Department, she also planned a variety of high profile events for NCAA tournaments and bowl games.
 This experience led to a position in the University’s Office of Special Events, where her event planning responsibilities expanded to include leadership hospitality at sporting and other events and coordinating across multiple University departments to ensure the successful planning and execution of the University’s annual Commencement ceremonies and the Inauguration of University President Neil D. Theobald.

-Michelle’s extensive experience in the sports industry has afforded her the invaluable breadth and depth of knowledge that she brings to her role as Operations Director for the Wharton Sports Business Initiative.
+Michelle’s extensive experience in the sports industry has afforded her the invaluable breadth and depth of knowledge that she brings to her role as Director of the Wharton Sports Analytics and Business Initiative.

-Michelle earned a Master of Science degree in Sports Management from Temple University in 2011 and a Bachelor of Arts degree in Public Relations from the University of Florida.
+Michelle earned a Master of Science degree in Sports Management from Temple University and a Bachelor of Arts degree in Public Relations from the University of Florida.
 In her free time Michelle enjoys the Philadelphia food scene, traveling, and running and has competed in three half marathons; she runs a number of races throughout the year.
 She is a Pennsylvania native and currently resides in Philadelphia.